maurozurlo/FighterAPI/README.md

 ## Where to start reading the code

-- Begin with `src/main.ts` to see global configuration.
+- Begin with `src/main.ts` to see global configuration and Swagger setup.
 - Inspect `src/characters/characters.service.ts` to see how characters are created and validated.
 - Read `src/battle/battle-simulator.service.ts` to understand combat flow and where randomness is applied.

-## Questions or next steps

-If you'd like, I can:

-1. Add a short example test that mocks `Math.random()` to make `BattleSimulator` deterministic.
-2. Add a Postman/HTTPie examples section with full requests and expected responses.

-Pull requests and improvements are welcome — open an issue or a PR describing the change.
+- Visit `http://localhost:3000/api` (with server running) to explore the interactive API documentation.

+## Notes on AI Assistance

+Some parts of this project — including this README, documentation wording, and initial unit test scaffolding — were written with the help of a large language model (LLM).
+All code and logic have been reviewed and adapted manually.

+Mauro Zurlo.
+2025